 While many types of dementia are not curable, the sooner you get treatment, the more positive the outcomes.
 Today there are different medications and treatments that can prolong the symptom advancement, allowing you to be independent for a longer period of time.
 Additionally, if the type of dementia you have is curable, the faster it is treated, the less permanent the damage.
 It is important that those with dementia get the proper medications, develop a plan for the future, and engage in therapeutic treatments that will delay the onset of more serious symptoms.

-An inpatient treatment center that has a treatment team with years of experience treating those with dementia is a good way for you to begin the treatment process.
-Additionally, an inpatient program can show you how to manage your symptoms, teach you how to deal with any emotions you’re struggling with, and put plans in place for the future.
-Through inpatient treatment you and your loved ones can get on the same page in regards to the treatment process, as well as sort out medication to ensure it is working properly.
+An inpatient treatment center or hospital that has a treatment team with years of experience treating those with dementia is a good way for you to begin the treatment process.
+Additionally, an inpatient program at a treatment center or hospital can show you how to manage your symptoms, teach you how to deal with any emotions you’re struggling with, and put plans in place for the future.
+Through inpatient treatment, you and your loved ones can get on the same page in regards to the treatment process, as well as sort out medication to ensure it is working properly.

 Program Philosophy and Benefits